“HBAR – Hedera Hashgraph Cryptocurrency to build and deploy dApps on Hedera Platform”

 To achieve consensus in a secure, fair and fast way, the founder of Swirlds, Leemon Baird invented the revolutionary Hashgraph algorithm.
 The Hashgraph algorithm is based on the virtual voting mechanism, which is combined with gossip protocol, thus making it the robust platform.

 To meet the needs of the distributed applications’ market, Hedera Hashgraph framework provides the ability to perform micropayments, build smart contracts and file storage.

 Developers don’t require any license to use the platform but need the platform coin Hbar, a utility token, which grants token holders access to distributed applications on the platform.

-Hedera Hashgraph cryptocurrency is designed to be fast, which leads to low network fees, making micropayments practical.
-Hedera Hashgraph’s user can earn Hbar for running the node in the network.
+Hedera Hashgraph cryptocurrency is designed to be fast, which leads to low network fees and makes micropayments practical.
+Also, Hedera Hashgraph’s user can earn Hbar for running the node in the network.